amer/resinfra/README.md

 1. What did you do today?
 1. Is there anything blocking you from moving forward?

+## 16.12.2020
+### Johann
+1. Broke the Proxmox host's network configuration.
+2. —
+3. Blocked until we can assign public IP addresses to VMs on Hundertserver's Proxmox server.

 ## 11.12.2020
 ### Johann
 1. I finally got the route tables on HCloud configured so that all machines can reach Azure.
 Jan and I automated the setup w/ TF and Ansible.